(Female, Age 31) from medway, MA

 This is a REAL-LIFE job profile written by a Female aged 31 who works as a Staff Attorney in medway, MA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Company Size||(not answered)|

 |Years Experience||2 years|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 Describe the type of organization you work for.

 I am a public defender and work for the public defender’s office (Committe for Public Counsel Services).
 We provide legal representation for criminal defendants who are deemed indigent by the court.
 In the Worcester Superior Court office, where I work, there are 8 attorneys and 2 staff.
 The district court office has 6 attorneys.
 There is a juvenile unit as well.
 For the entire state, there are probably 100 + lawyers and a lot of administrative staff.